jackkolb/empire-android/README.md

 Read the `INSTRUCTIONS.txt` file for using the worldmaker.

-### License
+### Notes

-This repository is public domain.
-You are welcome to use this code for any purpose, commercial or non-commercial.
-I do not plan to maintain this repository nor ever fully complete/publish this game.
+I do not plan to maintain this repository, nor ever fully complete/publish this project.